syncfusion-content/wpf-docs/wpf/Range-Selector/Label-Customization.md

 ---
 layout: post
 title: Customization | SfDateTimeRangeNavigator | wpf | Syncfusion
-description: This section explores how to customize the label with Intervals, Formatters and also visibility of label bars in DateTimeRangeNavigator
+description: This section explores how to customize the label with intervals, formatters, visibility and range padding in DateTimeRangeNavigator
 platform: wpf
 control: SfDateTimeRangeNavigator
 documentation: ug